radanskoric/radanskoric.github.io/_posts/2024-06-11-update-full-page-on-form-in-frame-submit.markdown

 Huh, that last one is relatively common, why is it not straightforward?

 All we want there is to have a list and a form that can both show errors and add to the list when there are no errors.
 It's by no means **hard**, but it's not trivial and it sounds like it should be.
+The problematic part is that **the logic** for which of those two actions are needed is **dynamically** determined **on the server**.

-The general problem description would be: **having a Turbo Frame that might update itself or might update the full page**.
-The problematic part is that **the logic** for which of those two actions are needed is dynamically determined **on the server**.
+The general problem description would be: **having a Turbo Frame that might update itself or might update the full page based on information only available after processing the request on the server**.
 Turbo has a number of mechanisms to **statically** define the target of a link click or form submission in the page itself, but it's not as easy when we need to control it from the server.
 It's confusing enough that there's [a long standing open issue on Turbo Github repo, with many comments]`(https://github.com/hotwired/turbo/issues/257){:target="_blank"}`.

 I've faced this problem myself and used different solutions but I wanted to find the best one so I went through that whole thread.
 The answer: **it depends**.
 You don't have to go through the thread, here are all the techniques with their tradeoffs.